RoseCityRobotics/common_platform/docs/source/operations/troubleshooting/error_codes.md

 # Error Codes Reference

-This document provides a reference for error codes and messages that may appear in the PARTS Common Robotics Platform.
+This document provides a reference for error codes and messages that may appear in the RCR Common Robotics Platform.

 ## ROS2 Error Codes